Angelique Rockas

 Angelique Rockas is an actress, producer and activist.
 Rockas founded the theatre company Internationalist Theatre in the UK with her patron Athol Fugard.
-The theatre featured multi-racial casts in classical plays.
+The theatre featured multi-racial casts in classical plays."a historic example of theatre work addressing representation in the most valuable manner" As an actress Rockas`s work has been characterized by "her strong interpretation of roles".

 Early life

 Rockas was born and raised in Boksburg, South Africa, to Greek parents who had emigrated from Greece with hopes of finding a better life.
 She had three siblings, followed Greek Orthodox Christian traditions, and was taught to honour her Greek cultural heritage.
 She received her early education at St Dominic's Catholic School for Girls, Boksburg, and later earned a bachelor's degree in English literature with a major in philosophy at the University of the Witwatersrand in Johannesburg.
-After earning her degree, Rockas went on to complete an acting course at the Drama School of the University of Cape Town under the direction of Robert Mohr.
+After earning a further honours Degree in English literature, Rockas went on to complete an acting course at the Drama School of the University of Cape Town under the direction of Robert Mohr.

 A young activist, Rockas appeared on the June 1970 front page of the Star with a group of debutantes raising funds for Saheti School, a Greek school located in Germiston, South Africa.
 She also participated in a 25 March Greek War of Independence Poetry Celebration with George Bizos.
 Bizos nicknamed her "l'enfant terrible" for her resistance to the status quo, and became her role model leading up to her founding of the Internationalist Theatre.

 Her activities as an anti-apartheid and feminist activist in “the then underdeveloped and extremely conservative” South Africa eventually motivated her move to the UK.
 While residing in North London, she worked for Theatro Technis, a Greek Cypriot theatre company that focused on sociopolitical issues affecting Greek Cypriots, and also helped to promote Greek tragedies and comedies to London audiences.

 Acting career

 In London, Rockas began acting under the direction of George Eugeniou at Theatro Technis where she participated in Greek classical productions.

 Rockas also played Io in a production of Prometheus Bound.
 She also performed under the name of Angeliki in dual language productions (Greek/English) based on improvisations about issues that touched the Greek Cypriot community, and the tragedy of the Turkish invasion of Cyprus, Attilas '74.
-The plays included Dowry with Two White Doves, Afrodite Unbound, A Revolutionary Nicknamed Roosevelt, Ethnikos Aravonas.
+The plays included Dowry with Two White Doves, Afrodite Unbound, A Revolutionary Nicknamed Roosevelt, "Oh Democracy!",Ethnikos Aravonas.